 ONLY ONE CALIFORNIA LIFELINE DISCOUNTED SERVICE PER HOUSEHOLD IS ALLOWED

 Each household must choose to get the discount either on a home phone or on a cell phone, but not on both.
 Households cannot get the discount from multiple phone companies.
 Only one California LifeLine discount per household is allowed, except for text telephone (TTY) users, in which case a second phone line may be discounted.
-Households that do not follow the California LifeLine one discounted service per household rule will lose their discounts, and may be prosecuted by the U.S. government.
+Households that do not follow the California LifeLine one discounted service per household rule will lose their discounts and may be prosecuted by the U.S. government.
 Individuals can also be punished for giving false information to get the discounts.
 Penalties can include imprisonment, losing the discounts, monetary fines, and being banned from the California LifeLine Program.
 The discounts can only be for the primary residence.
 Discounts are non-transferable from one person to another.

 California LifeLine participants may transfer their discounts from one phone company to another, but you may NOT have more than one phone line active with the California LifeLine discounts.
 If you choose to transfer your California LifeLine discounts from Ponderosa to another California LifeLine provider, then Ponderosa will charge retail rates for you to continue using your phone service.